tequeter/dryspec/packages/Codex/dryspec.md

 When authoring or editing specifications:

-- Keep responses concise and high‑signal, matching the LeanSDD emphasis on brevity and density.
+- Keep responses concise and high‑signal, matching the DrySpec emphasis on brevity and density.
 - Respect file roles and size limits; propose moving or splitting content when a file becomes too long or mixed.
 - Prefer complete, coherent rewrites of affected sections over line‑by‑line patch descriptions.
 - Avoid duplicating content across FRs, NFRs, and Subsystems; instead, cross‑reference the canonical place.